stefanDeveloper/heiDGAF/docs/configuration.rst

 .. list-table:: ``logging`` Parameters
    :header-rows: 1
+   :widths: 15 50

+   * - Parameter
+     - Description
+   * - base
+     - The ``debug`` field enables debug-level logging if set to ``true`` for all files, that do not contain the main modules.
+   * - modules
+     - For each module, the ``debug`` field can be set to show debug-level logging messages.

+If a ``debug`` field is set to false, only info-level logging is shown.
+By default, all the fields are set to ``false``.

+Pipeline Configuration
+......................

+The following parameters control the behavior of each stage of the heiDGAF pipeline, including the functionality of the modules.

+.. list-table:: ``pipeline.stage_1`` Parameters
+   :header-rows: 1
    :widths: 15 15 50

    * - Parameter
      - Default Value
      - Description
+   * - input_kafka_topic
+     - ``"/opt/file.txt"``
+     - File name of a file to which new log lines are appended continuously.
+If no such file should be used, keep the default setting.
+If Docker is used, also keep this setting unchanged.
+Instead, the ``docker/.env`` variable ``MOUNT_PATH`` must be changed.
+   * - input_kafka_topic
+     - ``"LogServer"``
+     - Topic on which the :class:`LogServer` checks for incoming log lines via Kafka.
-   * - debug
+   * - max_number_of_server_connections
-     - ``false``
+     - 1000
-     - Enables debug-level logging if set to ``true``.

-Software Configuration
-......................

-The following parameters control the behavior of heiDGAF, including the functionality of the modules.
+     - Maximum number of simultaneous connections that the :class:`LogServer` allows for both sending and receiving.

-.. list-table:: ``heidgaf.logserver`` Parameters
+.. list-table:: ``pipeline.stage_2`` Parameters
    :header-rows: 1
    :widths: 15 15 50

    * - Parameter
      - Default Value
      - Description
-   * - hostname
-     - ``172.27.0.8``
-     - The hostname or IP address that the :class:`LogServer` will use to start and bind to the network interface.
-Should not be changed, because Docker uses this address for the internal network.
-   * - port_in
+   * - logline_format
-     - ``9998``
-     - The port on which the :class:`LogServer` will listen for incoming log lines.
-   * - port_out
+     - TODO
-     - ``9999``
+     - TODO
-     - The port on which the :class:`LogServer` is available for collecting instances.
-Any instance connecting to this port will receive the latest log line stored on the server.
-   * - max_number_of_connections
+   * - batch_size
      - 1000
-     - Maximum number of simultaneous connections that the :class:`LogServer` allows for both sending and receiving.
+     - TODO
+   * - batch_timeout
+     - 20.0
+     - TODO
-   * - listen_on_topic
+   * - subnet.subnet_bits
-     - ``"LogServer"``
+     - 24
-     - Topic on which the :class:`LogServer` checks for incoming log lines via Kafka.
+     - The number of bits, after which to cut off the client’s IPv4 address to use as `subnet_id`.

-.. list-table:: ``heidgaf.inspector`` Parameters
+.. list-table:: ``pipeline.stage_4.inspector`` Parameters
    :header-rows: 1
    :widths: 15 15 50